mskcc/mimsi/README.md

 pip install .
 ```

 Following successfuly installation, the functions required to run MiMsi should be directly registered as command-line accessible tools in your environment,for convenience.
-You can either call the scripts/modules explicitly or as a command-line tools.
+You can either call the scripts/modules explicitly or as command-line tools.
 Examples for both are provided below.

 ### Required Libraries